JanPanjan/ANS/notes/practical-notebook.md

 ## Increase the threshold in the sliding window

-Let's keep window size at 10 and increase the mean quality threshold from default 20 to max 36.
+Keep window size at 10 and increase the mean quality threshold from default 20 to max 36.
 This could potentially eliminate too many bases, but it would trim all reads with low quality tails.

 >[!warning]
 >Although it says that max is 36 on the github page, the command will fail with this value and print: